What is a Content Management System (CMS)?

-Old style "Conventional" websites store each page as single HTML (Hypertext Markup Language) document, complete with content and formatting, in a similar manner to a word processing program.
+Old style "Conventional" websites stored each page as single HTML (Hypertext Markup Language) document, complete with content and formatting, in a similar manner to a word processing program.

-Modifying these pages usually requires some knowledge of an HTML editing program, and/or some understanding of HTML and CSS (Cascading Style Sheets), and the ability to upload amended files to the web server.
-This often makes anything more than very basic editing quite difficult for the uninitiated.
+Modifying those pages usually required some knowledge of an HTML editing program, and/or some understanding of HTML and CSS (Cascading Style Sheets), and the ability to upload amended files to the web server.
+This often made anything more than very basic editing quite difficult for the uninitiated.

 A CMS is a software package which runs on the web server, providing a browser based interface for you to easily add and update the content of the site.

-Although the final output is in HTML, same as any conventional website, the process of generating it is different.
-Instead, the layout and formatting of the page is applied using standard templates (or themes), populated 'on demand' when a user visits a page.
+Although the final output is in HTML, same as those old conventional website, the process of generating it is different.
+Instead of single 'standalone' pages, the layout and formatting of the page is applied using standard templates (or themes), populated 'on demand' when a user visits a page.